mwpowellhtx/ServiceProcess.Extensions/README.md

 The sample code exercising the Extensions, for instance, references neither options nor Dependency Injection dependencies.
-I'm not sure I would organize my production code quite like that, however, not without further decoupling the services themselves from the console application harness.
+I'm not sure I would organize my production code quite like that, however, without further decoupling the services themselves from the console application harness.
 But that's a topic for your discretion beyond the scope of this repository.

 ## Breaking It Down